 Carrot and Leek Soup is not my vision; rather, it belongs to my little boy who also loves to cook.
 Much like my husband and I love food, our little boy also loves food.
 He prepares breakfasts on Sunday mornings, and takes great care in the way he scrambles the eggs or chops the fruit for salad.
-He also spends time in the kitchen with me, that is when he’s not otherwise preoccupied with legos or Lemony Snicket books.

 Kids in the Kitchen

 Many people ask me how to get their kids to enjoy real foods, and I answered this question in my talk for the Healthy Life Summit, one thing I invariably tell them is to involve children in the growing, selecting and cooking of foods.
 Choice excites children, and empowers their love of real food.
 I often set a small amount of our food budget aside for my little boy – to let him select some foods not only for himself, but also for the whole family.
 This helps him to understand the importance of his choices and how they affect other people.